Commitment to Diversity, Equity and Inclusion

 • Infusing social responsibility for the health and well-being of communities served

-• Engaging with partner organizations and stakeholder groups in a manner responsive to community needs
+• Engaging with partner organizations and stakeholder groups in a way that is responsive to the needs of the community

 • Immersing students in substantive public health experiences that broaden their perspective on the social context of health